JarrodWade/video-game-pyspark/README.md

 # RAWG Video Game Sales Analysis

-This project extracts and analyzes video game sales data from the RAWG API using PySpark and Apache Iceberg.
-The data is stored in MinIO (S3-compatible storage) using the Apache Iceberg table format for efficient querying and analysis.
+This project extracts and analyzes video game sales data from the RAWG API using PySpark and AWS S3.
+The data is stored in AWS S3 using the parquet file format for efficiency.

 ## Architecture
 - **Data Source**: RAWG Video Games Database API
 - **Processing**: Apache Spark (PySpark)
-- **Storage**: MinIO (S3-compatible) with Apache Iceberg
+- **Storage**: S3
 - **Development**: Jupyter Notebooks

 ## Project Structure